Z1M000/EwgWeb2.0/README.md

 Before this project, all points were tracked manually on a whiteboard in the players' lounge, making updates slow and the system less transparent.

-As the two computer science majors on the team, **Katie** (LinkedIn) and I thought it would be useful to build a digital version of the system, significantly improving efficiency and transparency.
+As the two computer science majors on the team, Katie and I thought it would be useful to build a digital version of the system, significantly improving efficiency and transparency.
 We developed the first version of the website during an Emory Hacks hackathon.

 ## Version 2.0